 Areas of Interest

-Conflict, Dispute Resolution, Mediation, and Participatory Planning, International Development, Land Use Law and Planning, Social, Inclusion, and Diversity Planning
+Conflict, Dispute Resolution, Mediation, and Participatory Planning, Economic Development, Globalization, International Development, International Studies, Land Use, Land Use Law and Planning, Law and Policy, Postcolonialism, Social, Inclusion, and Diversity Planning